 The CEOs of Old

 The first Chairman of the Board was a former Italian ambassador, Giuseppe de Micheli, who headed AZ from 1946 to 1948.

 He was followed by Niccolo Carrandini, with Bruno Velani as the company’s General Manager, who became AZ’s new CEO from 1964 until 1968, when he took over as Chairman of the Board and remained in that position until 1978.

 Bruno Velani was the real maker of AZ, which he led through its golden age and the Italian economic boom, bringing the airline among the top ten world carriers, purchasing aircraft, and hiring staff so that AZ could take full advantage of the 1960 Olympic Games held in Rome.

 At the time, AZ reaches one million passengers carried.

 The Golden Age

 The fleet was further modernized by the introduction of the Vickers Viscount 785 turboprop aircraft.
-In 1950 in-flight service is added, hostesses are on board and hot meals served.
+In 1950, in-flight service was added, hostesses were on board, and hot meals were served.

-In 1969, with the adoption of the Sud Aviation Caravelle and the Douglas DC8-43 AZ becomes an all-jet airline and modernization continues with the arrival of the Douglas DC9, Boeing 727, 747, and Douglas DC10.
+In 1969, with the adoption of the Sud Aviation Caravelle and the Douglas DC8-43, AZ became an all-jet airline and modernization continued with the arrival of the Douglas DC9, Boeing 727, Boeing 747, and Douglas DC10.